ramkumarkoppu/ESW/README.md

-# NUCLEO-F767ZI-ESW
-The Embedded Development platform I use for most my work on Tiny Machine Learning (TinyML).
+The Embedded Development platforms I use for most my work on Tiny Machine Learning (TinyML).